daniel-rusu/pods4k/immutable-arrays/README.md

 for the auto-boxing scenarios, in which case it will encounter the tiny wrapper.

 For optimal performance, we recommend explicitly using the immutable array types for everything that expects to work with Immutable arrays as this avoids auto-boxing.
-Passing Immutable Arrays to generic inline functions avoids auto-boxing, as the generic parameter is replaced at compile time.
+Passing Immutable Arrays to generic inline functions also avoids auto-boxing, as the generic parameter is replaced at compile time.

 </details>